rogowski-piotr/game-udp-receiver/README.md

 This code is WIP.
 Requires the development of parsing received data.

 # 1. Description
-Allow to recive data from F1 2019 on every platforms.
-The program is not responsible for displaying data on peripherial devices like lcd screen or led strips.
+Allow to recive data from F1 2021 on every platforms.
+Program receives UDP datagrams with telemetry in game.

 # 2. Data parsing
-See [this](https://forums.codemasters.com/topic/44592-f1-2019-udp-specification/) to understand reciving data.
+See [official documentation](https://forums.codemasters.com/topic/80231-f1-2021-udp-specification/?_fromLogin=1) to understand reciving data.

-# 3. Setup
+# 3. Software setup
 #### set local network access
 ```cpp
 const char ssid[] = "HERE_YOUR_SSID";